What's New

 Cell Phones/Mobile Phones

-I realize some people can just not live without their cell phone/mobile phones, but if you bring one with you (and use it) be prepared to pay lots of money.
-Assuming you have a multi-band phone that can actually be used in Europe, the per minute usage costs begin as low as 99
+I realize some people can just not live without their cell phone/mobile phones, but if you bring one with you (and use it) be prepared to pay.
+There are options for reducing roaming charges, such as switching to a prepaid phone for your time away or even using a SIM card but assuming you have a multi-band phone that can actually be used in Europe, the per minute usage costs begin as low as 99

 ˘ and top out as high as $5.99 per minute.
 The average rate seems to be around $1.99 per minute to call from Europe to North America.
 Sending and receiving text messages is a bit cheaper.